galaxyproject/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

 > You can observe that the image content is barely visible.
 Why?
 >
 > > <solution-title></solution-title>
-> > The image is 16-bit, but its intensity values occupy only a small fraction of the range that 16 bits can represent (0 to 65535, where 0 corresponds to black and 65535 corresponds to white).
+> > The image is 16-bit, but its intensity values cover only a small fraction of the range that 16 bits can represent (0 to 65535, where 0 corresponds to black and 65535 corresponds to white).
 Therefore, for improved visibility the intensity histogram of the image should be normalized first.
 > {: .solution }
 {: .question}